 Dropshipping Startup Cost For Retaining Customers

 Retaining customers is probably one of the most important ingredients for your eCommerce success.
 The more loyal customers you have for your brand, the more will be your turnover.

 Both SendInBlue and MooSend have generous free tiers.
 You can upgrade to one of the paid plans as you scale up.

 Let us now try to calculate the minimum startup expenses for your dropshipping business.

 |SSL||$0 to $60 per year||Free|

 |Email Campaign (SendInBlue/MooSend)||Free||Free|

 Note that this calculation is derived considering the least expensive services that you can use.
 Moreover, we considered the annual plans wherever it offered substantial discounts.

-The minimum annualized cost for starting up a dropshipping business is approximately $50 per month.
+The minimum annualized startup cost for running a dropshipping business is approximately $50 per month.

-The above cost is an indicative expense to launch your dropshipping business.
+The above dropshipping startup cost is an indicative expense to launch your dropshipping business.
 Your actual cost will vary depending on the configuration and services you opt for.